Springest/CakePHP-Mailchimp-datasource/README.md

 Copy the plugin into the `APP/Plugin` folder and make sure it is loaded using `CakePlugin::loadAll()`, for example.

-Use the Configure class to set the API data:
+Use the Configure class to set the API data (via APP/Config/config.php):

 	$config['Mailchimp'] = array(
 		'apiKey' => 'YOUR_API_KEY',